93jy/quartz/content/notes/B_Building a Second Brain.md

 Ali abdaal video on this?
 What is the key message?

-## PART ONE The Foundation Understanding What’s Possible
+## PART ONE The Foundation: Understanding What’s Possible
 ### Chapter 2: What is a Second Brain?
 > [!tldr] Summary
 >